 Why can’t we extrapolate those kinds of experiences to larger ones in our lives?
 How many times are we inconvenienced by unforeseen circumstances which annoy, irritate, or anger us?
 We’re less able to tolerate them when we’re on a deadline, tired, running late to an appointment, and on and on.
 That’s when each of our own versions of “expletives deleted” kicks in.

-Some opt for the “F” word, the “S” word, the “D” word, the “H” word, or whatever.
+Some opt for the “F” word, the “S” word, the “D” word, or the “H” word, and that’s just in English.
 Others downplay it such as what a childhood friend’s father used to say: “Oh, feathers and moose meat!”
 I always liked that.
 I wish I had found out the origin, but I was just a kid and not so fascinated by words and phrases as I am now.
 Anyway, that was just as powerful for him as the current popularity of the “alphabet” words.

 There’s that old expression, “When life hands you a lemon, make lemonade.”
 Well, that’s not just for the big, oppressive stuff of life.
 It can also be for the little things, too.